philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ...
 }
 ```
 Now we can define the subscribe function.
-It’ll take the one function as argument, and store it in the listeners array:
+It'll take the one function as argument, and store it in the listeners array:

 ```js
 // src/createStore.js